 To find groups, click on “group” in the left sidebar of Facebook.
 Then do a search or click on “discover” to see some groups Facebook suggests for you.

 Don’t expect to get floods of traffic from Facebook Groups, but it can be a great strategy to start to attract a smaller number of highly targeted visitors to your site.

 Building a successful blog is all about networking and connecting with other bloggers in your industry or niche.
 Don’t think of other bloggers as your competitors.
 You can actually help each other out quite a bit.

 Find other new bloggers in your niche and try to get to know them.
 If it seems like a good fit you could ask them about helping each other, and you can both look for other bloggers to grow the inner circle.
-You probably won’t want to add too many people, 5 is probably a good number.
-A larger group would require more time for everyone to comment on each other’s posts, more content that needs to be shared on social media, and with larger groups some people tend to only take and not give, which doesn’t work.
+You probably won’t want to add too many people, 5-10 is probably a good number.
+A larger group would require more time for everyone to comment on each other’s posts and more content that needs to be shared on social media.
+Also, with larger groups, some people tend to only take and not give, which doesn’t work.